Budget AI stack14 min read

 A better approach is to assign one job to each layer of the stack.
 One tool captures demand, one helps you think and write, one connects steps, and one keeps delivery clean.
 That structure helps you stay lean without feeling constrained.

-A realistic AI stack under $50 per month
+A realistic AI stack under $50/month in 2026

 These price buckets are meant to help you think in layers, not force one exact vendor choice.